stargate/stargate-grpc-node-client/README.md

 const isInt = firstValueInRow.hasInt(); // false
 const intValue = firstValueInRow.getInt(); // 0 - zero value for this data type
 ```

+### Example uses

+See the integration tests at `src/client/client.test.ts` for more example uses of this client.
+The [DEV_GUIDE.md](DEV_GUIDE.md) has instructions on how to run the integration tests locally as well.

 ## Issue Management